62nd New York Infantry Regiment: Service

 The Anderson Zouaves spent the winter in camp at Tennallytown, until it took part in the Advance on Manassas on March 10, 1862.
 The regiment marched to Prospect Hill where it lay for three days, before returning to its old camp at Tennallytown.

 On March 26, the regiment deployed to McClellan's Peninsula Campaign aboard transports at Georgetown harbor.

+On December 27, 1862 Captain Theodore B. Hamilton, was discharged from the 33rd New York Infantry Regiment for promotion and appointed Lieutenant Colonel of the 62nd New York Infantry.
+Contemporary reports in the New York Daily Herald (January 1, 1863) and Buffalo Daily Republic (January 3, 1863) stated that the appointment was made “for marked gallantry in the field.”

 The Anderson Zouaves fought at Gettysburg.
+At the Battle of Gettysburg, the 62nd New York served in the Third Brigade, Third Division, VI Corps.
+On the evening of July 2, 1863, the regiment, under the command of Lieutenant Colonel Theodore B. Hamilton, charged Confederate forces and recaptured two guns.
+The regiment's monument at Gettysburg marks the site of the action.

+Today there is a monument in Gettysburg which reads;"On the site of this monument the Regiment under command of Lieut.
+Col. T. B. Hamilton charged the enemy and recaptured two guns."

 The regiment was mustered out at Fort Schuyler, New York Harbor, on August 30, 1865.
 It lost during its term of service 3 officers and 85 enlisted men killed and mortally wounded, and 2 officers and 82 enlisted men by disease; total 172.

 Three members of the regiment were awarded the Medal of Honor: Edward Brown, Jr., James R. Evans and Charles.
 E. Morse.

 Uniform

 The regiment was a Zouave regiment and its uniform was of that style.
 They wore a red wool fez with gold trim and blue tassell.
 A dark blue zouave jacket trimmed in red with same color vest with red trim.
 A light blue sash was worn under the waist-belt.
 Red pantaloons with leather and canvas gaiters completed the uniform.
 (Note: Per Troiani's research, some of the British Crimean and Indian Mutiny veterans wore their British army medals with their uniform.)